AeonGames/AeonGUI/README.md

   or Metal directly.
 It rasterises into a CPU-side pixel buffer that your engine composites however it sees fit.
-- **Pluggable 2D backend.** Choose between Cairo and Skia at build time via the `AEONGUI_BACKEND` CMake option.
+- **Pluggable 2D backend.** Choose between Cairo and Skia at build time via the `BACKEND` CMake option.
 Both backends produce identical pixel-buffer output and share the same Pango + HarfBuzz text pipeline.
 - **Minimal footprint.** Only the parts of the SVG and DOM specifications that are useful for game and application UI are implemented&mdash;no